rishav21r/LiBOYD-System-MySQL-Project/README.md

 This document provides detailed data definitions for all entities and explains how the database design adheres to the principles of normalization.

+### Conclusion
+This project aims to design and implement a comprehensive system for managing BYOD devices within Life Insurance Co.
+By following the structured approach of defining the schema, creating the database, and inserting mock data, the project demonstrates how to manage and analyze BYOD devices effectively.
+The SQL queries provide valuable insights and analytics for IT management, ensuring that all devices comply with cybersecurity policies and are efficiently managed.

+For any further information or questions, please refer to the detailed documentation and scripts included in this repository.